Pinal County Police Struggle To Remove ‘Hail Hitler’ Message From Hacked Highway Sign

 — Bes Atum Ra (@Skyscribbler57) April 30, 2018

 The whole incident leaves many wondering just how vulnerable electronic billboards are to hackers.
-On highways in particular, these signs are often a critical platform for relaying important information to drivers such as roadwork, delays, accidents, or even amber alerts.
+On highways, in particular, these signs are often a critical platform for relaying important information to drivers such as roadwork, delays, accidents, or even amber alerts.
 Had an important message been removed and replaced with “Hail Hilter,” what was likely a harmless prank could have had deadly consequences.
 Moreover, the sign could have resulted in accidents by distracting the drivers from the road.
 After all, no one knows how many people pulled out their phones to snap a picture while they were driving down the highway.